ChicJr/MMM-AntiScreenBurnIn/README.md

-# Module: MMM-Snow
+# Module: MMM-AntiScreenBurnIn
-Inspired by [NHubbard's Snow Plugin](https://github.com/nhubbard/MagicPlugins/tree/master/snow) I created a little more realistic snow plugin to improve your winter experience!
+Based on MMM-Snow and Anti-Screen-Burn-In example from Strawberry 3.141

 ![](.github/example.png)